rfocosi/otp-cli/README.md

 Usage: otp-cli list [-h]

 List all added tokens.
 If token is encoded, it appears as [Encoded] on list.
+If your token is (Deprecated), it is using the old cryptography method.
+Use 'unlock' and 'lock' commands to fix it.
 ```

 Ex.: